Archival Research: Frequently Asked Questions

 May I borrow from the Archives?

 No. Materials from the archives are not loaned to individual researchers.
 All research must be done on-site in the research area with the supervision of archive staff.
-Organizations wishing to borrow items from the Archives must make prior arrangements with the Curator.
+Organizations wishing to borrow items from the Archives must make prior arrangements with the JCHS.

 Can I get photocopies or digital images of Archive materials without visiting the Archives?

 All requests for copies must be made in writing, by either letter or e-mail; we cannot accept requests made by telephone.
 You will be sent a Reproduction Request Form on which to indicate those items you would like to have reproduced.
 All reproduction must be paid for in advance and is subject to approval by archive staff based upon preservation and copyright concerns.
 Please see the fee schedule for approved materials below.

 Can I reproduce or publish material received from the Archives?